-- There was an effective system in place for reporting and recording significant events - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
-They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Risks to patients were assessed and well managed.
+- There was a system in place for reporting and recording significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
+They were told about any actions to improve processes to prevent the same thing happening again. - The practice had clearly defined and embedded systems, processes and practices in place to keep patients safe and safeguarded from abuse. - Although risks to patients were assessed and well managed, the practice had not risk assessed the premises for fire or undertaken portable appliance testing.
+Shortly after the inspection the practice provided evidence that these had been carried out.